codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/cron-triggers.md

 %}

-Legacy Cron triggers in the UI are marked as ???.
-You can edit the trigger and update it

 ## Cron triggers in Codefresh UI

 Create and manage Cron triggers for pipelines in the Codefresh UI.

-There are two parts to creating a Cron trigger:
+There are two parts to creating a Cron trigger in the UI:
 1. Defining the schedule for the trigger
   To learn about supported `cron` expression formats and aliases, visit [this page](https://github.com/codefresh-io/cronus/blob/master/docs/expression.md){:target="\_blank"}.
-1. Optional; defining the Git trigger event to simulate when the Cron trigger timer is activated.
+1. (Optional) selecting the Git trigger event to simulate when the Cron trigger timer is activated.
-  The Git trigger works the same way it does for the
+  Simulating a Git trigger has the same impact

 ### Create a Cron trigger in UI